openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 I have been successful in making Air Video Server (AVS) work on openSUSE 11.3, 11.4 and
         12.1.
 Here are the steps: (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

 [Masim Sugianto: SUSE Linux Enterprise Server 11 SP1 Minimal Server
       Appliance](http://vavai.net/2011/11/suse-linux-enterprise-server-11-sp1-minimal-server-appliance/)

-I™m currently working as an IT system integrator on a [small company](http://www.excellent.co.id) based on Bekasi, a small town near
+Iâ€™m currently working as an IT system integrator on a [small company](http://www.excellent.co.id) based on Bekasi, a small town near
       Jakarta Indonesia.
 The company founded by me and my young brother and covering on various jobs regarding server setting, implementation, maintenance and workshop/training.